 - Make sure you know where the fire exits are and how to use them.

-- A student’s Form Tutor is always willing to listen to them.
+A student’s Form Tutor is always willing to listen to them.
 There is also a school counsellor who you can meet to discuss any personal problems they may have.
-If any student would like to see someone, they should see their Head of House or for 6th formers speak with the Head of 6th Form, Senior Tutor or 6th Form Manager.
-The School Nurse can be contacted by phone.
-You will find more information about the School Nurse Service on the notice boards around the school or ask at Reception.
+If any student would like to see someone, they should see their Head of House or for 6th formers speak with the Head of 6th Form, Assistant Head of 6th Form or 6th Form Manager.